Changes to Cyber Security every CISO needs to know about in 2022

 • Due to the pandemic

-• Average cost of a data breach increased by 10%
+• The average cost of a data breach increased by 10%

 • Over half a million Zoom accounts were compromised and sold on the dark web.